mrsagarkala/mrsagarkala/README.md

 - 🐍 [Introduction to Applied Data Science with Python – Simplilearn](https://simpli-web.app.link/e/R58MfBjJkRb)

-- 🥉 3rd Position – Block-level Science, Math, and Environment Exhibition
+- 🥉 Certificate of Block-level science, math, and environment exhibition in 3rd position.
-- 🏆 District-level Science Exhibition
+- 🏆  District-level Science Exhibition Certificate.
+- 💻 Certificate of Computer Education program of Directorate of School Education, Haryana by NICT.
+- Certificate of NATIONAL SERVICE SCHEME from the Education Department of Haryana.
-- 💻 Computer Education Program – NICT (Haryana)
+- Certified in Computer Education by NICT under the Directorate of School Education, Haryana.
-- 🇮🇳 National Service Scheme – Haryana Education Dept.

 ---

 ### 📈 GitHub Stats: